endsideX/gophish-prod/README.md

 ### Initial Setup
 - Clone this repo
-- Update your `etc/env.dist` file to a more secure database password
+- Update your `etc/env.dist` and `/etc/gophish/config.json` file to a more secure database password
 - Create your env file in to the root directory
     - `cp etc/env.dist .env`
 - Change the `server_name` in `etc/nginx/config.conf` from `127.0.0.1` to **your domain name**